deschi0000/C5/Tamagotchi/README.md

 - [x] Age from birth to death
 - [x] Get sick from neglect

 With each tweak, even in the final stages, came the inevitable bugs.
 If you find one, or have suggestions, let me know!

-I want to get better.
+I want to get better!

 I had a blast doing this project as it's one of the biggest I've undertaken so far.